 I am a huge fan of Tablo.
 It’s a great solution for recording broadcast TV when you have multiple TVs, or if you want to watch on multiple devices like computers and tablets.
 It’s much more convenient to set up compared to running coax through your home (unless your home already has it).
 It’s extremely easy to use and reliable.

-But, these shortcomings are not show-stoppers.
+These shortcomings are not show-stoppers.
 I love my Tablo!

 - Can record and play back on multiple TVs, computers, tablets, and phones

 - Does not need to be near a TV; can put in your attic next to your antenna while your TV is in your basement

 - Easy to use interface and channel guide with move poster artwork

 - Can use Tablo as an alternative to wiring coax cable throughout your home

-- Requires external USB hard drive (sold separately or use one that you already have)
+- Tablo Dual Lite requires external USB hard drive (sold separately or use one that you already have)

 - Requires Wi-Fi or wired home network (most people with Internet access have this)